DONOR RETENTION | If You Love Someone—Don’t Let Them Go!

 author/source: Lynne Boardman

-So, what follows is a short recap around the WHYs and HOWs of donor retention.
-Some have been talked about many times – and some have remained mysteriously unsaid.
+You’ll also have heard “It’s more important now than ever!”
+Well, short answer … it is.
+So, here is a recap on the WHY’s and HOW’s of donor retention.
+Some have been talked about many times.
+Some have remained mysteriously unsaid.

 The WHY is easy

-First, we’ve been living through tumultuous economic times over the last 18 months.
-As we know, most charities (those who continued fundraising) experienced a “pandemic bump,” achieving some of their greatest fundraising successes in 2020-22, from their individual donor programs.
-(Events and corporate giving certainly took a hit at times.)
+First, we’ve been living through tumultuous economic times.
+“Unprecedented times” haven’t really stopped—except for perhaps a few brief breathers—since March 2020 and they certainly don’t appear to be stopping anytime soon.
+As we know, most charities (who continued fundraising) experienced a “pandemic bump,” achieving some of their greatest fundraising successes in 2020-22, from their individual donor programs.
+(Events and corporate giving certainly took a hit.)
 And then, many felt a downturn in 2023.

-Fortunately, most of our clients noticed that their 2023 end-of-year results came in strong, making up for softer results earlier in the year.
-It seemed like donors were holding onto their gifts until year-end even more than usual.
-But, prospecting also suffered in 2023.
+Fortunately, most of the amazing organizations we work with noticed that 2023 ended strong, with record-breaking end-of-year results making up for earlier in the year.
+But, prospecting for new donors suffered in 2023.
 It became more expensive to recruit new donors, and numbers were lower.
-This means it’s important to hang on to those who did give.
+This means it’s even more important to hang on to those who did give.

-Second, it must be acknowledged that there’s a much longer list of WHYs than just these two.
-When we lose donors, we’re not just losing their annual donation.
-We’re losing their potential income— conversion to monthly support that’s almost always worth over $200 a year or $2,000 and up in long-term value.
-Also lost is upgrades to mid-level and leadership programs and, of course, my favourite—legacies.
+Here’s something that boards and senior management teams don’t always realize: when we lose donors, we’re not just losing their annual donation.
+We’re losing their potential income—conversion to monthly support that’s almost always worth over $200 a year or $2,000+ in long-term value.
+Also lost is upgrades to mid-level and leadership programs and of course, my favourite—legacies.

 The simple list of HOWs for donor retention

-1. Thank them.
+1. Thank donors.
 Thank them again.
 Show them why the world’s a better place because they gave.
 Encourage them to give again.
-(Hint: don’t dispense with your printed donor newsletter, and think of ways to keep key donors as close to the work as possible.)
+(Hint: Don’t dispense with your printed donor newsletter.
+Think of ways to keep key donors as close to the work as possible.)
 Pretend that every donor is your grandmother.
-Would you REALLY be foolish enough to ask her for something else before you properly appreciated her the first time?
-Thinking of my own family, my palms literally started to sweat as I typed that sentence.
+Would you REALLY be foolish enough to ask her for something else before properly appreciating her first gift?
+Here’s the thing: nobody has to give to your organization.
+They give because they care, but they likely care about a lot of things.
+If we don’t show them that their generosity and their gift has made real change, why would they prioritize giving to our causes rather than to something else they hold dear?

 2. Get as many folks as possible onto monthly giving.
 There is so much wisdom out there about this, but put simply, offer monthly giving every chance you get, in each channel.
 Use a combination of mail, digital and phone approaches to new donors, loyal donors and even lapsed donors.
 Test amounts and offers.
 Create “challenges.”
 Consider testing face-to-face.
 Offer downgrades or “holidays” if people feel they need a break.
 Hire trained canvassers to work events.
 Feature monthly donors in newsletters.
 Include in every P.S., in appeals as well as thank-you letters.
 The list goes on.

-3. Ask in more than one channel and make it EASY to give in more than one channel.
-Does more even need to be said?
+3. Ask in more than one channel and make it easy to give in more than one channel.
 Multi-channel donors are more valuable than single-channel donors and the reiteration of an ask in more than one channel bumps up results in the others.

-5. Take the time to find out why they give – and especially why they’ve stopped.
+5. Take the time to find out why donors give – and especially why they’ve stopped.

 And why does our multi-year, multi-channel “Mystery Shopper” program show that thanking and stewardship seem to be falling behind, too?
 (With some wonderful, heart-warming exceptions, of course.)